The Real World: Las Vegas (2011 season): The residence

 A custom suite was built at the Hard Rock Hotel and Casino in Las Vegas, where the cast resided.
 Hard Rock President and Chief Executive Officer Joseph Magliarditi commented, "We are very excited to partner with MTV and their hit reality show series The Real World for the 25th season in Las Vegas...We look forward to hosting the new cast."
 The penthouse suite for the cast has a large set living room, four bedrooms, and built-in bowling alley.

 Cast

-This season, the capacity of the cast returns to a roster of seven, the first season to do so since the The Real World: Hollywood.
+This season, the capacity of the cast returns to a roster of seven, the first season to do so since The Real World: Hollywood.